jheske/orchid-sunroom-readme/README.md

  ![OrchidSunroom icon](https://github.com/jheske/orchid-sunroom/blob/master/app/src/main/res/mipmap-xhdpi/ic_launcher.png?raw=true)

-This repository contains information about **OrchidSunroom**, a Android Material design app I am currently designing and implementing in Kotlin to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.
+This repository contains information about **OrchidSunroom**, an Android Material design app I am currently designing and implementing in Kotlin to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.

+**This app is in active development and will undergo frequent improvements.
+Please contact developer with questions, comments, or if you are interested in a particular feature.**

 ## Overview